fiz1962/QtRTSP/README.md

 https://github.com/Javernaut/ffmpeg-android-maker

 Edit QtRTSP.json file to add up to 6 RTSP streams.
 App likely crashes if stream not available.
 QtRTSP.json likely found in ~/.local/QtRTSP in Linux, c:\users\{user}\Appdata\Local\QtRTSP in Windows and {root}/QtRTSP folder in Android.
+A default file is written if QtRTSP.json is not found.